-General Data Protection Regulations (GDPR) Definition – ‘Personal Data’
+General Data Protection Regulations (UK GDPR) Definition – ‘Personal Data’

 Under the Data Protection Legislation ‘personal data’ (referred to as personal information in this notice) means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.